-Regular veterinary visits are important to keep your beloved pets healthy.
+Regular veterinary visits are important to keep your pets healthy.
 However, vet visits can be incredibly traumatic to pets.
 This can cause physiological and behavioural changes in your pet such as an increase in heart rate and/or temperature.
-Sometime these anxieties will mask the underlying health concern your pet has, which may result in difficulties in producing an accurate diagnosis.
+Sometimes these anxieties will mask the underlying health concern your pet has, which may result in inaccurate diagnosis.
 In this case, a mobile vet might be the answer.
 Mobile vets help pet owners get the same quality service from veterinary clinics in the comforts of their own home.

-There are various experiences pet owners have shared about their pets’ behaviour when it comes to a visit to the vet:
+Pet owners have shared various experiences about their pets’ behaviour when it comes to a visit to the vet:

 - Limping dog losing the limp on check-up due to adrenaline.